-Occupational Therapists work to empower their clients to participate in, and safely manage, their important ADLs.
+Occupational Therapists work to empower their clients to participate in, and safely manage, their important Activities of Daily Living (ADLs).
 Occupational Therapists achieve this by modifying the environment, prescribing equipment, or advising on alternative techniques.
-Occupational Therapists may also advise on suitable support services to support the person to achieve their care needs and goals.
+Occupational Therapists may also advice on suitable services to support the person to achieve their care needs and goals.

 2. What are ADLs?